 a) Children in public care or children who have previously been in public care

-c) Children of staff at any UKAT academy (where the member of staff has been employed for one year or more at the time at which the application for admission to the Academy is made and/ or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage).
+c) Children, assessed as selective, of staff at any UKAT academy (where the member of staff has been employed for one year or more at the time at which the application for admission to the Academy is made and/ or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage).

-Procedure for Admission to Year 7 from January 2018
+Procedure for Admission to Year 7 from January (In year casual admission entry)

 Parents/Carers should complete the casual admissions application form via Medway Council and send in the application form to Chatham Grammar School for Girls via the admissions email.

-The Academy Trust will consider all such applications and if the year group applied for has a place available in the appropriate band the Academy will admit the child unless the applicant has significant behavioural or attendance issues (other than at the normal admission point i.e. Year 7) and therefore falls under the criteria for referral to the Local Authority Fair Access panel.
+The Academy Trust will consider all such applications and if the year group applied for has a place available, and if the child is assessed as selective, then the Academy will admit the child unless the applicant has significant behavioural or attendance issues (other than at the normal admission point i.e. Year 7) and therefore falls under the criteria for referral to the Local Authority Fair Access panel.
 If more applications are received than there are places available, the oversubscription criteria above shall apply.
 Parents/Carers whose application is turned down will be informed of their right to appeal against the refusal of a place.

 The Academy will, on receipt of an in-year application notify the LA of both the application and its outcome, to allow the LA to keep up to date figures on the availability of places in the area.
 Girls will be admitted on the following basis: